-It is Croatia’s premier island and the birthplace of organised tourism in Europe 150 years ago.
+It is Croatia’s premier island and the birthplace of organised tourism in Europe over 150 years ago.
 All you need to know about the island of Hvar, in a page.

 - Sunniest island in Europe, most UNESCO heritage: welcome to Hvar!